OBG Electronic Filing

 Changing to a new FEIN

-Businesses that need to change from an SSN to an FEIN, or need to change an existing FEIN to a new FEIN should contact the OBG Electronic Filing Help Desk at 866-OHIO-GOV (866-644-6468) for assistance.
+Businesses that need to change from an SSN to an FEIN, or need to change an existing FEIN to a new FEIN should contact the OBG Electronic Filing Help Desk for assistance — call 866-OHIO-GOV (866-644-6468) and choose the opiotn of the next filing you need to make.

 The Help Desk is available Monday through Friday 8 a.m. - 5 p.m. excluding state holidays.